Swim tracking guide

 County qualifying times are not a single national table that applies to every swimmer in the same way.
 They are usually tied to a county, season, age group, event, gender or category, and course type.
 Some meets use short course times, some use long course times, and some may allow conversions or separate entry conditions.

-The useful question for a parent is not just whether a swimmer has qualified.
+The useful question is not just whether a swimmer has qualified.
 It is how close their current PB is to the relevant target, whether the time was achieved in the right course and window, and whether the event is realistic for the swimmer this season.

 Why the course and age group matter